How to Freeze Your Credit

 - Other personally identifiable information.

 The credit freeze will stay on your account until you remove it.
-Each credit bureau will provide you with a PIN that you can provide to potential new lenders so they can access your credit without you having to remove the freeze.
+Each credit bureau will provide you with a PIN that you will need to lift the freeze by phone or mail.
+There are other ways to verify your identity if you forget your PIN, but they are time-consuming and may delay your future plans.

 If you will be renting an apartment, buying a home, or requiring a few people to review your credit, you can “lift” the credit freeze which temporarily suspends it.
 Then you can put it back after.
 If you choose to “remove” it, it will be gone entirely from your account.